Frequently Asked Questions

 What qualifications do I need to be admitted to the Adult Degree Completion Program?

-Prospective students need a minimum of 60 semester hours to be admitted to the program.
+Prospective students need a minimum of 60 semester hours (MOD) or hold a current RN license (RN to BS) to be admitted to the program.
 They must also have a grade point average of at least a 2.0.
 Because the classes are discussion- oriented, students are encouraged to be at least 25 years of age and have work experience or significant volunteer experience.
 Exceptions can be made for the age requirement.
 The work environment also provides a place in which students can practice what they are learning in the classroom.
 Because the curriculum is writing- intensive, successful completion of a writing sample is required of all applicants.
 EMU does not have a selective admissions policy for the Adult Degree Completion Program.
 We do, however, have a rolling admissions policy which means that the first 18-25 qualified applicants for a particular cohort group will comprise that group.

-Currently, four cohort groups are beginning either the MOD or Nursing curriculums each academic year.
+Currently, four cohort groups are beginning either the MOD (February and September) or Nursing (April and November) curricula each academic year.

 What is the cost of the Adult Degree Completion Program?

 The cost for the Adult Degree Completion Program may vary each year (July 1 to July 30).
-Current tuition for MOD program is $15,267.
-Students in the RN to Bachelor of Science in Nursing Completion Program will pay $16,437.
+Current tuition for MOD program is approximately $16,000.
+Students in the RN to Bachelor of Science in Nursing Completion Program will pay closer to $17,000.
 This cost includes 38 (MOD) or 43 (Nursing) semester hours of credit, all textbooks, additional materials, and fees (application and graduation).
 If students request credit through the portfolio, they pay an additional $50 per semester hour of petitioned credit.
 If students petition for 10 or more semester hours, the cost is a reduced flat rate.